kimmo1019/Deopen/README.md

 # Deopen
-Deopen is a hybrid deep learning based framework to automati-cally learn the regulatory code of DNA sequences and predict chromatin accessibility.
+Deopen is a hybrid deep learning based framework to automatically learn the regulatory code of DNA sequences and predict chromatin accessibility.

 # Requirements
 - h5py